Perimenopause 101: What You Need to Know

 Dietary Changes for Perimenopause

 So what about perimenopause-specific dietary changes?
-It’s often recommended that women increase their intake of whole soy
+It’s often recommended that women increase their intake of whole soy products.

-For too long too many women have entered perimenopause without the tools and resources they need to thrive.
+For too long, too many women have entered perimenopause without the tools and resources they need to thrive.
 Arming yourself with knowledge during perimenopause can make all the difference.
-Understanding exactly what’s happening to your hormones and knowing that perimenopause looks and feels different for every woman can eliminate the fear of the unknown and empower you to tackle perimenopause with the same strength and perseverance you’ve used to overcome life’s other tests and challenges.
+Understanding exactly what’s happening to your hormones and knowing that perimenopause looks and feels differently for every woman can eliminate the fear of the unknown and empower you to tackle perimenopause with the same strength and perseverance you’ve used to overcome life’s other tests and challenges.

 Perimenopause & Premature Menopause FAQS — North American Menopause Society